Share via

 • “Compete in a powerlifting competition and achieve a specific total in 1 year.”

 Mywowfit makes advanced fitness support accessible to everyone.
 With Mywowfit, you’re not alone on your fitness journey.
 Connect with a сertified instructors, accessible through the user-friendly app and engaging Zoom sessions.
-Certified instructors offer personalized guidance, and the flexibility of 1-on-1 classes ensures you can fit your workouts into even the busiest schedule.
+Certified instructors offer personalized guidance and the flexibility of 1-on-1 classes ensures you can fit your workouts into even the busiest schedule.
 Mywowfit is a powerful tool that will give you a strong foundation on which you achieve consistency and long-term goals.

 SMART Goals by Fitness Category